zewdu444/vet_clinic_database/README.md

 ### Run tests

-> no test for this project,
+> no test for this project

 ### Deployment